-Our waitress is friendly and confident interacting with english speaking guests and far from the often snotty and superior attitude you can come across in Croatia.
+Our waitress is friendly and confident interacting with English speaking guests and far from the often snotty and superior attitude, you can come across in Croatia.
 She’s a breath of fresh air, one many in the gastro- hospitality industry could learn from.

 My goodness do I have a radar for excellent sweets.
-Boban’s crowd pleaser is the meringue cake with pistachio and pine nuts, each bite in was closer to the finish line, for once one I didn’t want to reach.
+Boban’s crowd-pleaser is the meringue cake with pistachio and pine nuts, each bite in was closer to the finish line, for once one I didn’t want to reach.

 My husband selected the tiramisu but will happily affirm that my choice was way better.

 Boban Restoran is also considered a Michelin Guide Restaurant, a great honour to a restaurant that never ceases to impress upon each visit.
 Since I have taken my time to finish this post, I have revisited this restaurant once more and once again was happy to be back.
-Whenever someone asks me about restaurants to eat at in Zagreb that are not overrated, overpriced and won’t fail to deliver, I always send them to Boban.
+Whenever someone asks me about restaurants to eat at in Zagreb that is not overrated, overpriced and won’t fail to deliver, I always send them to Boban.